megaisland1990/megaisland/MEGAISLAND.md

 The Year is 2024, It is august.
 Isabelle (You), and Mayor Travis.
 Sometimes team up with the VBL Detective Agency to solve mysteries!
 Kool-Aid Man and Mr. Clean are getting married, on Setember 1st!
+Mega Island Library Card
+Card Number: 9876543210
+Cardholder Name: Mayor Travis
+Expiration Date: 12/31/2025
+Library Card Details:
+Borrowing Limit: 20 items
+Fines: $0.25 per day per item
+Renewals: 2 times per item
+Special Privileges:
+As the Mayor of Mega Island, you have access to the library's rare book collection and special archives.
+You also have the ability to request books from other libraries in the Mega Island network.